I will give them one heart and one purpose, that they may fear me forever, for their good and the good of their children after them. Jeremiah 32:39

 Jeremiah Buys Hanamel’s Field

-8 “So Hanamel my uncle’s son came to me in the court of the guard according to the word of the Lord, and said to me, ‘Please buy my field that is in Anathoth, which is in the land of Benjamin, for the right of inheritance is yours, and the redemption is yours.
+8 “So Hanamel my uncle’s son came to me in the court of the guard according to the word of the Lord and said to me, ‘Please buy my field that is in Anathoth, which is in the land of Benjamin, for you have the legal right of inheritance and redemption.
 Buy it for yourself.’

 11 Then I took the deed of the purchase, both that which was sealed, containing the terms and conditions, and that which was open, 12 and I delivered the deed of the purchase to Baruch the son of Neriah, the son of Mahseiah, in the presence of Hanamel my uncle’s son, and in the presence of the witnesses who signed the deed of the purchase, before all the Jews who sat in the court of the guard.

-16 Now after I had delivered the deed of the purchase to Baruch the son of Neriah, I prayed to the Lord, saying, 17 “Oh Lord God!
+16 ” Now after I had delivered the purchase deed to Baruch the son of Neriah, I prayed to the Lord, saying, 17 “Oh Lord God!
 You have made the heavens and the earth by your great power and by your outstretched arm.
 There is nothing too hard for you.

 21 You brought your people Israel out of the land of Egypt with signs, with wonders, with a mighty hand and an outstretched arm, with great terror, 22 and gave them this land, which you swore to their fathers to give them, a land flowing with milk and honey.
 23 They came in and possessed it, but they did not obey your voice and did not walk in your law.
 They have done nothing of all that you commanded them to do.
 Therefore you have caused all this disaster to come upon them.